InserirAquiNome/crypto/0_PGP.md

 slackware64-live-xfce-current.iso: OK
 ```

 To check the authenticity it hard to find the PGP pub key that signed.
 I knew that was Eric Hameleers to sign it.
-So I make a search by his emails on https://keyserver.mattrude.com/ using tone his emails alien@slackbuilds.org
+So I make a search by his emails on https://keyserver.mattrude.com/ using one his emails alien@slackbuilds.org.

 ```
 pub  4096R/769EE011 2016-08-21